How Causal Abstraction Underpins Computational Explanation

 \cite{GeigerPR} recently showed that neural networks can in fact demonstrate the requisite generalization behaviors on such tasks, using standard backpropagation learning, provided inputs are associated with \emph{distributed} representations.
 The natural follow-up question, inspired by earlier discussions of connectionism (see especially \citealt{Smolensky1988a}), is whether such trained models have essentially induced the symbolic algorithm hypothesized by psychologists. \cite{Geiger-etal:2023:DAS} show that, indeed, the model in Fig. \ref{fig:nn1} is a causal abstraction---and specifically an abstraction-under-translation---of the neural network shown to exhibit generalization on the hierarchical equality task.

 For the neural network to implement this algorithm it is crucial that we allow translation before clustering.
 We should not expect to find the network taking on a shape like the hand-crafted example in \S\ref{section:constructive}.
-This is one of the key lessons of connectionist research in the 1980s: neural networks trained by gradient descent tend to result in shared, distributed, overlapping encodings of information within intermediate layers \citep{Hinton1986,Smolensky1988a}.\footnote{More recently, this phenomenon has been rediscovered and given the name ``polysemanticity'' \citep{olah2020zoom, Scherlis2022}.} Reflecting this, \cite{Geiger-etal:2023:DAS} were unable to find a direct constructive abstraction of the network (that is, treating sets of intermediate nodes as causal variables).
+This is one of the key lessons of connectionist research in the 1980s: neural networks trained by gradient descent tend to result in shared, distributed, overlapping encodings of information within intermediate layers \citep{Hinton1986,Smolensky1988a}.
+Reflecting this, \cite{Geiger-etal:2023:DAS} were unable to find a direct constructive abstraction of the network (that is, treating sets of intermediate nodes as causal variables).
 However, only a modest translation is necessary: simply \emph{rotating} the vector space spanned by a set of neurons in a given hidden layer is enough to reveal the causal structure.
-In other words, applying linear functions to (the values of) sets of low-level variables suffices.
+In other words, applying invertible linear functions to (the values of) sets of low-level variables suffices.